meithecatte/ktanesim/website/content/_index.md

  - `!run vanilla 5` &mdash; 5 randomly selected modules from the `vanilla` category.
  - `!run vanilla 5, mods 1 each` &mdash; 5 randomly selected vanilla modules as above, as well as one of each module in the `mods` category.
- - `!run vanilla-morseCode-needy 2 each, hexamaze+connectionCheck 3 each` &mdash; 2 instances of
+ - `!run vanilla-morseCode-needy 2 each, hexamaze+connection check 3 each` &mdash; 2 instances of
    each non-`needy` vanilla module except `morseCode`, as well as 3 hexamazes and 3 connection checks.